kennyldc/crispy-computing-machine/dags/README.md

 Complementary arguments require the path to save the csv files and the GC credentials stored as variables.

-In the execution of this task, from the endpoint deployment of the model the function calls a “predict” which ends up giving a probability (from 0 to 1) that the price of the currency goes up at a determined period of time.
+In the execution of this task, from the endpoint deployment of the model, the function calls a “predict” which ends up giving a probability (from 0 to 1) that the price of the currency goes up at a determined period of time.

 All the information gets stored inside a GCS Bucket.